-As the sun sets, Cannery Row's energetic atmosphere is the ideal nightlife with live national and regional rock n' roll and music acts almost every night of the week at Sly's Refueling Station, a locals favorite for late night dining and dancing.
+As the sun sets, Cannery Row's energetic atmosphere is the ideal nightlife with live national and regional rock n' roll and music acts almost every night of the week at Sly's Refueling Station, a locals favorite for late night dining and dancing..

 With the Monterey Bay as a backdrop, events on Cannery Row are nothing short of spectacular and always free.
-In July Cannery Row plays host to motorcycle enthusiasts from around the world at Race Night on the Row.
-On the day after Thanksgiving head down to Steinbeck Plaza for the Annual Tree Lighting Ceremony and holiday festivities.

-For a complete list of events, activities and entertainment ideas, visit www.canneryrow.com.
+For a complete list of events, activities and entertainment ideas, visit anneryrow.com.